opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/json.rst

 JSON Line
 ---------

-This connector expects a file in which each line is a one-line JSON documents.
+This connector expects a file in which each line is a one-line JSON document.
 The whole file is not a valid JSON document but each line is.

 The connector supports 2 modes: